carbon-language/carbon-lang/llvm/docs/Atomics.rst

 There's two typical examples of this.

-Some CPUs support multiple instruction sets which can be swiched back and forth on function-call boundaries.
+Some CPUs support multiple instruction sets which can be switched back and forth on function-call boundaries.
 For example, MIPS supports the MIPS16 ISA, which has a smaller instruction encoding than the usual MIPS32 ISA.
 ARM, similarly, has the Thumb ISA.
 In MIPS16 and earlier versions of Thumb, the atomic